ecupaio/personal-site/_posts/2019-05-10-css-link-highlights-that-work-with-multi-line-text.md

 tags: []

 ---
-I orginally though just adding a pseudo element beneath the text and growing the height would do the trick, but I figured out that they don't account for when the link wraps around a border.
+I originally thought just adding a pseudo element beneath the text and growing the height would do the trick, but I figured out that they don't account for when the link wraps around a border.
 Fortunately, I found two ways to create that neat highlight effect across multiple lines:

 #### Background Image